 “When you go to the pet store to buy pet food…the bag for the weight management food has a Pug on it,” Nathan says.

 Pugs that are overweight or obese are at higher risk of developing other health issues, including diabetes and heart disease.
 Obesity also increases the risk of heat intolerance and anesthesia risks.

 Respiratory Diseases: Pugs, like other brachycephalic breeds, are prone to a disease known as brachycephalic obstructive airway syndrome or BOAS.
-The symptoms include loud snoring, exercise intolerance and fainting; it also shortens their lifespans.
+The symptoms include loud snoring, exercise intolerance and fainting; it also shortens their lifespans and increases the risk of sudden death.
 It’s caused by deformation of the upper airways that causes the soft tissue to collapse, creating an obstruction.
 BOAS is often linked to poor breeding, according to research published in the journal PLOS One.

 Eye Problems: The bulging eyes that give Pugs their adorable appearances can also cause problems.
 In addition to putting Pugs at risk for eye injuries such as scrapes and punctures, their protruding eyeballs are also prone to dry eye.
 The condition, keratoconjunctivitis sicca, causes the tear glands to produce too little moisture, which can cause sore, itchy eyes.